-As expected and anticipated in my privacy predictions for 2018, a number of companies realized that they were not be able to complete their GDPR projects by the 25th of May 2018, and some companies have not even started working on it!
+As expected and anticipated in my privacy predictions for 2018, a number of companies realized that they were late in completing their GDPR, and some companies have not even started working on it!

 1. Focus on GDPR activities impacting on personal data of end customers